It can happen to anyone at any time. Foreclosure doesn’t care if you’re rich, poor, smart, old, young, black, or white.

-We’ve put together a few ways to help you stop foreclosure in the Dallas and Fort Worth areas.
+We’ve put together a few ways to help you stop foreclosure in the Worcester and surrounding areas.
 The market here is unique when compared to other states around the country, so this information is specific to help you in that area.

 File for Bankruptcy to Stop the Foreclosure

-The first thing you probably thought about was filing for bankruptcy in in order to stop foreclosure on your Dallas home.
+The first thing you probably thought about was filing for bankruptcy in order to stop foreclosure on your Worcester home.